aws-samples/serverless-java-frameworks-samples/README.md

 [Spring Boot](springboot)

 ## Summary
 Below is the cold start and warm start latencies observed.
-Please refer to "Load Test" section of each sub project for more details.
+Please refer to "Load Test" section of each sub-project for more details.
 All latencies listed below are in milliseconds.

-**For JVM versions of the project:**
+[Artillery](https://www.artillery.io/) is used to make **100 requests / second for 10 minutes to our API endpoints**.

+### Results from Managed Java Runtime

 <table class="table-bordered">
         <tr>